“…force and fire.” – The Buffalo News

 An active and acclaimed recitalist, Philippe Bianconi has performed around the world, including at New York’s Stern Auditorium at Carnegie Hall, at Wigmore Hall in London, for the Berlin Philharmonic, and in San Francisco, Chicago, Boston, Washington D.C., Philadelphia, Hamburg, Milan, Madrid, Tokyo, Shanghai, and Sydney.
 His recent recital in the Théâtre des Champs-Elysées in Paris was a huge success, with Le Figaro acclaiming him “one of the best pianists in France.”
 In the 2017-18 season, the much-in-demand Bianconi will perform in China, France, Germany, South Korea, and the United States.

 As director of the American Conservatory at the Palais de Fontainebleu, Bianconi joined a celebrated coterie of previous faculty and directors, among them Maurice Ravel, Robert Casadesus, Jean Francaix, Henri Dutilleux, Leonard Bernstein, and Nadia Boulanger, who was director from 1949-1979.
 Founded in 1921, the American Conservatory has trained an enormous number of legendary musicians, including Aaron Copland, Elliott Carter, Virgil Thomson, Astor Piazzolla, Phillip Glass, and Quincy Jones.
-This directorship cements Bianconi’s reputation as one of the most distinguished artists of his generation.
+This directorship cemented Bianconi’s reputation as one of the most distinguished artists of his generation.